 There isn’t one recipe for raising a child.
-However, psychologists have pointed to several factors that predict success, and many of those point to internal measures such as self-love, self-worth, and the ability to process and regulate emotions.
+However, psychologists have pointed to several factors that predict success, and many of those points to internal measures such as self-love, self-worth, and the ability to process and regulate emotions.

 Evidence suggests that our thoughts and words are self-fulfilling prophecies all on their own: